-With so many skincare options out there nowadays, sometimes I wonder if paying $$$ for a product is even worth it anymore.
-Surely there’s a more affordable alternative out there?
+With so many skincare options out there nowadays, many of them affordable and effective too, I often wonder if paying $$$ for a product is even worth it anymore.
+Do the better formula, ingredients, and texture really justify the staggering price difference?

 Take the True Botanicals Renew Pure Radiance Oil for example.
-At $110, I’d never think of buying it.
-But then I tried it, and suddenly the price point made a little more sense.
+At $110, I’d never even consider buying it.
+But then I tried it, and suddenly, the price point made a little more sense.

 What is it